 Abstract

-Introduction: The utility of rodents for atrial electrophysiological (EP) research is rapidly growing.
-However, due to technical challenges, such studies are mostly conducted under anesthesia.
-Recently, we introduced an implantable device adapted for comprehensive atrial studies in ambulatory rats.
-We identified that rats implanted with an atrial electrode gradually developed arrhythmic substrate over a testing period of up to eight weeks.
-Here, we compared the effects of commonly used anesthetics on the supraventricular EP and arrhythmic substrate of male and female rats, relative to the unanesthetized state.
+Introduction: Rodents are increasingly used in atrial electrophysiology research.
+However, due to technical challenges, such studies are generally conducted with anesthetized animals.
+Recently, we developed an implantable device adapted for comprehensive atrial studies in ambulatory rats.
+We observed that rats implanted with an atrial electrode gradually developed arrhythmic substrate over a testing period of up to 8 weeks.
+Here, we investigated the effects of commonly used anesthetics on the supraventricular electrophysiology and arrhythmic substrate in rats, compared with the unanesthetized state.

-Materials and methods: Adult rats of both sexes were evaluated four weeks post-EP device implantation.
-Consecutive studies were conducted in the unanesthetized state (UAS), under 2% isoflurane (ISO) and under 40 mg/kg pentobarbital (PEN).
-Stimulation protocols were performed to determineAVERP and AERP.
-Arrhythmic substrate was assessed following twenty conventional triggering bursts in each condition.
-Arrhythmic tendency was analyzed manually as well as by atrial fibrillation (AF) complexity ratio, an arrhythmia irregularity measure developed by our group recently.
+Materials and methods: Adult rats were evaluated 4 weeks post-electrophysiology device implantation.
+Consecutive studies were conducted in the unanesthetized state (UAS) and under 2% isoflurane (ISO) or 40 mg/kg pentobarbital (PEN).
+Stimulation protocols were performed to determine the atrioventricular node effective refractory period (AVERP) and the atrial effective refractory period (AERP).
+Arrhythmic substrate was assessed following 20 conventional triggering-bursts in each condition.
+Arrhythmic tendency was analyzed manually as well as by atrial fibrillation (AF) complexity ratio (CR), an arrhythmia irregularity measure recently developed by our group.

-Results and discussion: For both sexes, ISO and PEN significantly prolonged the AERP relative to the UAS.
-In contrast, PEN increased the AVERP of both sexes, but ISO affected males only.
-Only in the males, AF complexity ratio was significantly reduced under both anesthetic agents relative to the UAS.
-In the UAS, the AF complexity ratio was markedly lower in females.
-This sex difference was blunted under both anesthetic agents.
+Results and discussion: For both sexes, ISO and PEN significantly prolonged AERP compared with UAS.
+In contrast, PEN increased AVERP in both sexes, but ISO affected males only.
+Also in males only, AF CR was significantly reduced under both anesthetic agents compared with UAS.
+In the UAS, the AF CR was markedly lower in females than males.
+This sex difference was reduced under each anesthetic agent.

-Conclusion: Our results demonstrate prominent impact of commonly used anesthetics on the supraventricular EP and the arrhythmic substrate of rats and a differential effect of these compounds according to sex.
-These findings should have important implications on AF research in rodents and stress the importance of methodologies enabling EP studies in unanesthetized rodents.
+Conclusion: Our results demonstrate a marked impact of commonly used anesthetics on the supraventricular electrophysiology and arrhythmic substrate of rats, with a sex-based difference in the effects of these compounds.
+These findings have important implications for AF research in rodents and highlight the importance of methodologies that enable electrophysiology studies in unanesthetized rodents.

-Key Words: Atrial remodeling; Atrial arrhythmia; Supraventricular arrhythmia; Rodent electrophysiology; Waveform complexity; Lempel-Ziv algorithm.
+Key Words: Atrial remodeling; Atrial arrhythmia; Supraventricular arrhythmia; Rodent electrophysiology; Waveform complexity; Lempel–Ziv algorithm.